-The Company has reviewed new and revised accounting pronouncements that have been issued but are not yet effective.
-The Company has not yet early adopted any of these standards and is currently evaluating the impact, if any, that these standards might have on its financial statements.
+The Company has reviewed new and revised accounting pronouncements that have been issued.
+The Company has not yet early adopted any standards and is currently evaluating the impact, if any, that the standards not yet in effect might have on its financial statements.
 Those that may be applicable to the Company are as follows:

 Applicable for financial years

-Standard Title beginning on/after
+Standard Title beginning on/after Effective

-IFRS 9 Financial instruments January 1, 2018
+IFRS 9 Financial instruments January 1, 2018 Yes

-IFRS 16 Leases January 1, 2019
+IFRS 16 Leases January 1.
+2019 No

 Under IFRS 9, financial assets are required to be classified into three measurement categories on initial recognition: those measured at fair value through profit and loss, those measured at fair value through other comprehensive income and those measured at amortized cost.
 Investments in equity instruments are required to be measured by default at fair value through profit or loss.
 However, there is an irrevocable option for each equity instrument to present fair value changes in other comprehensive income.
-Measurement and classification of financial assets is dependent on the entity's business model for managing the financial assets and the contractual cash flow characteristics of the financial asset.
+Measurement and classification of financial assets is dependent on the entity's business model for managing the financial assets and the contractual cash flow characteristics of the financial assets.
 IFRS 9 provides a three-stage expected credit loss model for calculating impairment for financial assets.
 Expected credit losses are required to be recognized when financial instruments are initially recognized, and the amount of expected credit losses recognized are required to be updated at each reporting date to reflect changes in the credit risk of the financial instruments.
 On initial recognition, IFRS 9 requires financial liabilities to be classified as subsequently measured at amortized cost except for when one of the specified exceptions applies.
+There has been no change in the carrying value of the Company's financial instruments or to previously reported figures as a result of the adoption of IFRS 9.

 Under IFRS 16, virtually all leases are required to be accounted for as finance leases rather than operating leases, where the required lease payments are disclosed as a commitment in the notes to the financial statements.
 As a result, leased assets ("right-of-use" assets) and the related lease liability will be required to be recognized on the statement of financial position.
-The Company has yet to assess the full impact of IFRS 16.